-As Baltimore car, truck and motorcycle injury attorneys, the legal staff at Lebowitz & Mzhen, LLC, understands how the suddenness of a serious traffic wreck can place a loved one in the hospital.
+As Baltimore car, truck and motorcycle injury attorneys, the legal staff at Lebowitz & Mzhen Personal Injury Lawyers, understands how the suddenness of a serious traffic wreck can place a loved one in the hospital.
 Some victims find that not all of their doctor and hospital bills are covered by insurance, or that injuries sustained in a crash could mean months or years of recuperation or ongoing rehab.
 There is no reason why an innocent victim of a negligent driver should have to shoulder the financial burden as well as the physical and mental scars of a tragic and, most likely, preventable road accident.

 At our law offices, we are dedicated to helping those innocent victims, as well as their families, recover what they are due under Maryland personal injury and insurance laws.
 While numerous kinds of motor vehicles are constantly involved in any number of injury-related or fatal wrecks, without a doubt a crash with a much heavier and more massive commercial motor vehicle (CMV) can often leave a victim fighting for his or her life in a hospital operating room.